Prostate Massage, Male Sexual Enhancement, and Prostate Health

 Male Enhancement Practices Book

-There are many factors that may cause prostate health problems, and if one doesn’t take those away or diminish them, Prostate Massage alone will unlikely be the complete solution, or at best, it will only alleviate certain issues one would like to see resolved.
+There are many issues that may cause prostate health problems, and if one doesn’t take those away or reduce them, Prostate Massage alone will unlikely be the complete solution, or perhaps only temporarily alleviate certain issues.

-If we keep on sitting all day long behind our desk, on the couch, behind the wheel, and so on, if we don’t exercise regularly, and drink too much alcohol, eat unhealthy, take in too much sugars, have excessive sex, keep doing the job we hate so much, live in an polluted environment, or worry continuously — prostate problems are likely to continue, which can become a cause for ED, for instance.
+For example, if we sit all day long behind our desk, on the couch, behind the wheel, and so on, if we don’t exercise regularly, and drink too much alcohol, eat unhealthy, take in too much sugars, keep doing the job we hate so much, live in an polluted environment, or worry continuously — prostate problems are likely to continue (or appear), which can become a cause for ED, for instance.
+In fact, lifestyle changes are equally important for sexual health.

 Additionally, some disorders can only be resolved with help of modern medical science.
 Alternative and complementary treatments are always good to try, perhaps even preferable, but we should never by default rule out the help of contemporary medicine.
 You see, we generally don’t like antibiotics or surgery because of the possible negative side effects, but sometimes it’s really the most effective (or even only) way to handle things.

-Having said that, I think it becomes clear that the solution or alleviation of prostate problems is in any case a holistic one, that is, we need to approach prostate health from out different angles and perspectives — physical, mental, psychological, nutritional, and environmental — and we will most likely need to engage in a series of activities (or non-activities), and a variety of dos and don’ts to finally come to the desired results.
+At any rate, prevention, healing, or alleviation of prostate problems is always a holistic effort.
+That is, we need to approach prostate health from out different angles and perspectives — physical, mental, psychological, nutritional, and environmental — and we will most likely need to engage in a series of activities (or non-activities), and a variety of dos and don’ts to finally come to the desired results.